zefie/miniBAE/README.md

 - MIDI: `.mid`, `.midi`
 - Karaoke MIDI: `.kar` with lyrics processing
-- RMI: `.rmi` including RMI files with embedded DLS when built with Native DLS, and SF2 support when built with FluidLite support
+- RMI: `.rmi` including RMI files with embedded DLS when built with Native DLS, and SF2 support when built with NeoBAE's FluidLite
 - RMF: `.rmf` for classic Beatnik Rich Music Format content
 - ZMF: `.zmf` for RMF-style content with modern feature and codec support
 - XMF and MXMF: `.xmf`, `.mxmf` mobileBAE formats, with full DLS support when built with Native DLS support